docker/compose/ROADMAP.md

 * Completed - the development work has been completed
 * Stable - the apis for the phase are feature complete and considered stable

+We would like to follow the roadmap and develop the components one by one to completion before starting the next phase.
+If PRs are opened for another phase before the previous phase has been completed they will be closed as we are not ready for them at that time.

 ## Phase 1

 **Status:** In Progress